 This chicken casserole recipe is a hearty family meal made with all the joints of chicken and plenty of vegetables.
-It’s comfort food packed with vegetables, including mushrooms, carrot, onion and celery, so it can really help you and your family up your 5-a-day intake.
-It’s also a great way to get your kids eating more veg as they’re mixed in with the chicken – and make a tasty dinner!
+It’s comfort food packed with mushrooms, carrot, onion and celery, so it can really help you and your family up your 5-a-day intake.

-This easy chicken casserole only takes 1hr and 15 mins to cook and will serve up to 6 people.
-A portion of this delicious casserole works out at only 390 calories per serving and 13g of fat – perfect if you’re trying to shed pounds in a healthy way!
+A portion of this delicious casserole works out at only 390 calories per serving and 13g of fat.
+Ideal if you’re trying to shed pounds in a healthy way.
+Love casseroles?
+We’ve got more great casserole recipes!

 - 1 large 2kg (4½ lb) chicken, jointed into 8 pieces